CamLiFlow: Bidirectional Camera-LiDAR Fusion for Joint Optical Flow and Scene Flow Estimation: Introduction

 \section{Introduction}

 Optical flow and scene flow are the motion field in 2D and 3D space respectively.
-Through them we can gain insights into the dynamics of the scene, which are critical to some high level scene understanding tasks.
-In this work, we focus on the joint estimation of optical flow and scene flow, which addresses monocular camera frames with sparse depth measurements from LiDAR (or dense depth maps from stereo cameras).
+Through them, we can gain insights into the dynamics of the scene, which are critical to some high-level scene understanding tasks.
+In this work, we focus on the joint estimation of optical flow and scene flow, which addresses monocular camera frames with sparse depth measurements from LiDAR.

-Previous methods \cite{yang2021rigidmask, ma2019drisf, yang2020opticalexp, behl2017isf} construct a modular network which decomposes the estimation of flow into multiple subtasks.
+Previous methods \cite{yang2021rigidmask, ma2019drisf, yang2020opticalexp, behl2017isf} construct a modular network that decomposes the estimation of flow into multiple subtasks.
 These submodules are independent of each other, making it impossible for utilizing their complementarity.
 Moreover, the limitations of any submodule will hurt the overall performance, since the whole pipeline depends on its results.

 Other methods \cite{teed2021raft3d, rishav2020deeplidarflow} build an end-to-end architecture, consisting of multiple stages (including feature extraction, computing correlation, feature decoding, etc).
 RAFT-3D \cite{teed2021raft3d} concatenates images and dense depth maps to RGB-D frames and feeds them into a unified 2D network to predict pixel-wise 3D motion.
 This kind of ``early fusion'' (Fig. \ref{fig:fusion-early}) makes 2D CNNs fail to use most 3D structural information provided by depth.
 DeepLiDARFlow \cite{rishav2020deeplidarflow} takes images and LiDAR point clouds as input, where points are projected onto the image plane for densification and are fused with images in a ``late-fusion'' manner (Fig. \ref{fig:fusion-late}).
 However, some errors generated in the early stage lack the opportunity to be corrected by the other modality and are accumulated to the subsequent stages.
 Thus the complementarity between the two modalities is not fully exploited.